how to make whiteboard videos

 Identify Your Target Audience

-When creating a video, it’s important to remember who you’re making it for.
-Considering their age, interests, profession, and location will help you create content that resonates with them.
+Who’s going to watch this video?
+Considering their age, interests, profession, gender, and location will help you create content that resonates with them.

-Once you know your target audience inside and out, you can tailor your messaging to meet their needs.
+Once you know your target audience inside and out, you can tailor your messaging to speak to them specifically.

 Write an Engaging Script

-An effective script is the backbone of any successful whiteboard animation video project.
-It should be concise yet informative while maintaining an engaging tone.
+The script is the backbone of any successful whiteboard animation video project.
+It should be concise yet informative, while staying engaging.
 When writing yours:

 For more help with creating a script, you can check out my article on how to write a YouTube script.
 It talks about using AI writing tools such as Jasper or Writesonic to help you write a video script quickly and easily!

-Creating a storyboard before diving into animation ensures that your ideas are well-organized and easily communicated with others involved in the project.
+Creating a storyboard before starting the animation will help you properly organize your ideas and easily communicate them with any others involved in the project.

 Choose Your Storyboarding Method